wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 ## SDKs for Sending Raw Data

-Some SDKs enable you to send raw values to Tanzu Observability for ingestion as metrics, histograms, or trace data.
+Some SDKs enable you to send raw values to Operations for Applications for ingestion as metrics, histograms, or trace data.
 You normally use these "sender" SDKs indirectly when you use other SDKs that depend on them.
-However, you might use a sender SDK directly, for example, to create a utility that obtains existing values from a data store or CSV file, and sends those values to Tanzu Observability.
+However, you might use a sender SDK directly, for example, to create a utility that obtains existing values from a data store or CSV file, and sends those values to Operations for Applications.

 We provide sender SDKs for: